1,000,000 free RPC requestsJust a wallet, via x402.

 The request/response shape

-A validation starts with a ValidationRequested event.
-The requester names the agent by tokenId, picks a validator by address, assigns a bytes32 tag, and may attach a metadataURI that points at the test specification or evaluation brief.
+A validation starts with a ValidationRequest event.
+The requester names the agent by agentId, picks a validator by address, and attaches a request URI/hash that points at the test specification or evaluation brief.

-event ValidationRequested(
+event ValidationRequest(

-address indexed requester,
+address indexed validatorAddress,

-string metadataURI
+string requestURI,

 );

-event ValidationResponded(
+event ValidationResponse(

-uint256 indexed requestId,
+uint256 indexed agentId,

-uint8 score,
+uint8 response,

-string responseURI
+string responseURI,

 );

-The requestId ties the response to the original request.
-The score is a uint8 capped at 100.
-The responseURI is optional — a validator can point it at a detailed report or leave it empty.
+The requestHash ties the response to the original request.
+The response is a uint8 capped at 100.
+The responseURI is optional — a validator can point it at a detailed report or leave it empty — and responseHash can commit to the report content.
 Both events are onchain and readable by any observer without asking this explorer or any other aggregator.

 Why request/response